Nepal Visa Requirements for Kazakhstani citizens in 2026

 2) E-Visa

 Kazakhstani passport holders planning a visit to Nepal for tourism purposes do not need a traditional visa for short durations.
-Instead, an electronic travel authorization (eTA or eVisa) must be acquired prior to entry.
-Explore our comprehensive guides on eVisas for more details.
+Instead, an electronic visa (eVisa) must be applied for and approved online before travel.
+Processing typically takes several business days.

 Entry Requirement